LingLanY/portfolio/README.md

 # Project instruction

 ### Peer-to-peer Lending Default Risk
-The projct is to compare several classification models that can assist with predicting whether a client will default on their loan, the classification approaches include logistic regression, random forests, support vector machines and neural networks (Tensorflow).
+The projct is to compare several classification models that can assist with predicting whether a client will default on their loan, such as logistic regression, random forests, support vector machines and neural networks (Tensorflow).
+The project also demos machine learning project steps such as exploratory data analysis, feature engineering, model training, corss-validation, hyperparameter tuning as well as model evaluation and selection, etc.

 Please click [here](https://github.com/LingLanY/Machine-Learning/blob/main/Peer-to-peer%20Lending%20Default%20Risk.ipynb) to view the code.